Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 #### Work Performed:
 * The name of the new label for the category input field was added into the `extension.json` file of the extension.
-* Next, the newly added message was defined by associating the label name with the English text that would be displayed to the user in the `en.json` file of the code base.
+* Next, the newly added message was defined by associating the label name with the English text that would be displayed to the user in the `en.json` file of the <abbr title="A collection of source code that is used to build a particular software system, application, or software component.">codebase</abbr>.
-* The final step in adding this new label to the messages namespace of the extension was adding a description of the new message in the `qqq.json` file that described the purpose of the label as well as the information it conveyed to the user so that this new label could be translated accurately into the different languages MediaWiki supports.
+* The final step in adding this new label to the messages namespace of the extension was adding a description of the new message in the 'qqq.json' file that described the purpose of the label as well as the information it conveyed to the user so that this new label could be translated accurately into the different languages MediaWiki supports.
-* The final step in the coding process was utilizing MediaWiki's OO JS UI library to add a new FieldLayout to the `ve.ui.MWCategoriesPage.js` file that included the category input widget as well as the newly created label for that input widget to display the new elements together in the "Categories" page of the extension.
+* The final step in the coding process was utilizing MediaWiki's OO JS UI library to add a new FieldLayout to the 've.ui.MWCategoriesPage.js' file that included the category input <abbr title="A control and interaction mechanism for web pages.">widget</abbr> as well as the newly created label for that input <abbr title="A control and interaction mechanism for web pages.">widget</abbr> to display the new elements together in the "Categories" page of the extension.

 #### Changes: